 In Europe, which is on pace for a fifth consecutive year of vehicle-sales declines, Hyundai gained market share as it benefited from demand for its Tucson SUVs and i20 hatchback.

 Hyundai sales in China decelerated as the world’s second- largest economy slowed and concerns are mounting demand may slump further.

 Guangzhou, the capital of Guangdong province bordering Hong Kong, began imposing a quota this month on new vehicle registrations to control vehicle emissions and ease traffic congestion.
-The restrictions in Guangzhou -- which followed Beijing, Shanghai and Guiyang in implementing curbs on vehicles -- led Morgan Stanley (MS) to say in a July 2 report that 11 other cities are candidates to also implement limits on cars.
+The restrictions in Guangzhou -- which followed Beijing, Shanghai and Guiyang in implementing curbs on vehicles -- led Morgan Stanley (MS:US) to say in a July 2 report that 11 other cities are candidates to also implement limits on cars.

 To contact the reporter on this story: Rose Kim in Seoul at email@example.com

 To contact the editor responsible for this story: Young-Sam Cho at firstname.lastname@example.org